MicrosoftDocs/biztalk-docs/biztalk/technical-guides/how-to-move-the-bam-analysis-database1.md

 ---
-description: "Learn more about: How to Move the BAM Analysis Database"
+description: "Learn how to move the Business Activity Monitoring (BAM) Analysis database to another server and update the references to the new BAM Analysis database."
 title: "How to Move the BAM Analysis Database1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"